Animism & Earth Reconnection

 Weekly sessions offer frameworks for relating with plants, animals, microbes, stones, weather, and spirits of place, while encouraging deep reflection on boundaries, consent, ancestral repair, and the lifelong work of cultural healing.
 We encourage you to read through the curriculum below—this offering is uniquely challenging to summarize in brief.

-12 live teachings with Daniel, each with small groups and guided practices
+12 live teachings with small groups

-Robust resources section with diverse animist writings and voices
+Robust resources section with diverse animist voices

-Responsive, personalized customer support for any questions
+Responsive, skillful customer support for any questions

 Course Curriculum